 A virtual classroom is a remote learning option for our courses, available during the coronavirus and beyond.
 By teaching remotely, we can deliver high-quality learning with fewer logistical considerations, improving efficiency and reducing costs.

 See our courses page for information on which courses can be delivered in a virtual classroom format.

-Whether you’re looking to develop your leadership skills, progress to a more senior management role, or organise training for a team in your workplace, INPD can help.
-We’ve built our business on delivering high-quality training at the forefront of current management theory and best practice.
+Whether you’re looking to develop your leadership skills, progress to a more senior management role, or organise training for a team in your workplace, In Professional Development can help.
+We’ve built our business on delivering high-quality training at the forefront of current management theory and best practices.